Start Dates & Ontario Colleges Program Codes:

 - Learn how to install, calibrate, maintain and repair complex measurement and control systems used in a variety of process control applications

-- Two optional co-op work placements give you experience in the field
+- Two optional co-ops give you experience in your field of study

 - Option to apply for the 3rd year Electrical Engineering Technology program after graduation